Quick Answer

 Use a Leather Conditioner

 Always use a product designed specifically for leather upholstery.
 A good leather conditioner keeps the material hydrated and prevents cracks.
+Apply it every 6 to 12 months, or more often if your sofa gets heavy use.

 Clean Gently with a Damp Cloth